 This isn’t exactly new science.
 Two dermatologists, John Stokes and Donald Pillsbury, started proposing the gut-brain-skin connection in the early 1900s.
 But the medical institution can be a slow moving machine.
 Traditional medical systems, such as those of China and India, even without understanding the microbiome concept, have long viewed the digestive system as central to the health of the skin and the whole body/mind.

 There are now numerous studies supporting the role of intestinal health in skin health.
 In particular, inflammatory skin conditions such as acne, rosacea, psoriasis, and eczema tend to occur in people with gut inflammation and imbalance of intestinal flora (microorganisms).
 And they almost always respond positively to administration of probiotics (beneficial microorganisms used to bolster those in the gut) and other nutritional measures for intestinal repair.
 When the gut is inflamed, unhealthy bacterial excretions can leak into the blood stream, causing inflammation elsewhere.
 Probiotics can reestablish a strong population of healthy bacteria that keep the unhealthy strains in check, and they also serve to stimulate repair of the intestinal lining.
-Hence, one of the best probiotics australia available on the market are just a click away.

 Historically, people didn’t have capsules of bacteria to take for this purpose; they just ate cultured foods.
 Cultured foods should be a part of everyone’s diet.
 Some cultured foods include yogurt, crème fraiche, and kefir (“keh-FEER” – a sort of drinkable yogurt), pickled vegetables (cucumber, carrots, ginger, mushrooms, peppers, beets, cauliflower, tomatoes, eggplant, sauerkraut, kimchee, etc.), fizzy drinks such as jun and kombucha, miso, and tempeh.